flybotix/frclogstaticanalysis/README.md

 ### `can_map.json` (optional)

-Place a `can_map.json` file in the project root to configure device labels, subsystem assignments, and motor groups.
+Place a `can_map.json` file in the project root to configure device labels, subsystem assignments, motor groups, and swerve drive analysis.
 The file supports two formats that can be mixed in the same file.

 #### Simple format